 The Mensa Education and Research Foundation college scholarship program bases its awards totally on essays written by the applicants.
 Consideration is not given to grades, academic program or financial need.

-The Mesothelioma Cancer Alliance is proud to award $4,000 to one student each semester whose life has been impacted by cancer.
+Mesothelioma.com is proud to award $4,000 to one student each semester whose life has been impacted by cancer.
 The purpose of this scholarship is to provide financial assistance to college students in their pursuit of higher education.
-If you’ve battled a form of cancer
+If you’ve battled a form of cancer or witnessed a loved one receiving treatment, we want to hear your story.

 The Michael Moody Fitness Scholarship offers $1,500 to a high school senior, undergraduate, or graduate student who has demonstrated outstanding achievement, participation and leadership in school activities and work experience, and interest in pursuing a career in the health and fitness related fields.
 The student may apply and use the money for education-related expenses, including tuition, fees, books, supplies, room, and board.